Ionel Gherea: Origins and early life

 To his father's chagrin, Ionel Gherea never graduated, focusing instead on his literary career.
 Together with Luki, he wrote the novel Nevinovățiile viclene ("The Cunning Naïvetés").
-A study in adolescent psychology, which has earned posthumous appreciation, it appeared in Viața Românească in 1920.
+A study in adolescent psychology, which has earned posthumous appreciation, it appeared in Viața Romînească in 1920.
 The work shocked conservative sensibilities with its supposed libertinage, and was only taken up by the literary magazine following Zarifopol's intercession.
+Novelist Ionel Teodoreanu, famous for similar novels of the interwar, recognized them as precursors in the field of "adolescent literature", but also noted that Gherea surpassed the expectations by also returning as an accomplished critic.
+He recalls that Viața Romînească's chief ideologue, Garabet Ibrăileanu, had likened young Gherea to an Arabian colt, overflowing with qualities.

-Ionel and Ștefania looked after their father during his terminal illness in 1920; with Luki dying the next year, Gherea Jr never returned to fiction writing.
+Ionel and Ștefania Gherea looked after their father during his terminal illness in 1920; with Luki dying the next year, Gherea Jr never returned to fiction writing.
 In 1922, he married the daughter of a Romanian engineer, Popovici, originally from Ploiești; she brought him a sizable dowry.
-Alexandru was involved in the creation of a Romanian Communist Party, an activity which saw his prosecution in the Dealul Spirii Trial of 1922.
-The proceedings were attended by Sofia, who had to be evicted after her emotional outburst.
+Also then, Alexandru was involved in the creation of a Romanian Communist Party, an activity which saw his prosecution in the Dealul Spirii Trial.
+Its proceedings were attended by Sofia, who had to be evicted after her emotional outburst.
 During this interval, Ionel was handling family affairs, but lost some of the assets—as much as 200 thousand lei—with his market speculation.
 In early 1924, his relatives reported him as missing, fearing that the "fragile young man" he was going to harm himself over his shame.
 Based on details from a letter he had addressed to his wife, Opinia reported that he had committed suicide in Constanța, on March 5; Alexandru Gherea and Zarifopol reportedly traveled there to see for themselves.